intel-iot-devkit/iot-devkit-samples/smart-pv-panels/README.md

      -- Vcc ->  5V (Vcc)\n
     -- Vm  ->  NC (Not Connected)

-Connect the stepper motor and stepper motor driver directly to the Up2 board pin set or to the extended heads on the Grove Pi+ shield.
+Connect the stepper motor and stepper motor driver directly to the Up Squared board pin set or to the extended heads on the Grove Pi+ shield.

 ## Supported boards